hxvry-dev/discordEmoji/README.md

 - Profit
   - As a side note, `discordEmoji` automatically saves a copy of the emoji you created.
     - The file is located in the `emoji` directory.

+# TODO

+- Re-format the output file to include newlines
+- Make the interface pretty
+- Executable?
+Maybe? :tm: